nlohmann/std_json/proposal.md

 *Complexity:*
-- const overload: The complexity of an element access of the underlying data structure defined by `ObjectType`.
+- const overload: The complexity of an element access of the underlying data structure defined by `object_type`.
 Constant overhead by `basic_json`.
 - non-const overload: If the specified key exists, it is the same complexity as the const overload.
-  If not, it is the same complexity as for the underlying data structure defined by `ObjectType` to create a container and the element for the corresponding key.
+  If not, it is the same complexity as for the underlying data structure defined by `object_type` to create a container and the element for the corresponding key.
 Constant overhead by `basic_json`.

 ```cpp